websemantics/PyroCMS-StreamsCRUD/README.md

 ## How to use

-Here are the steps you need to create a new stream(s); start by editing `addons/default/modules/StreamsCRUD/config/streams.php`.
-The '$config ['fields']'' array contains all the fields used in your module.
-Notice that, 'category_select' is a relationship type, the value of 'choose_stream' should be the stream_slug of the target stream (i.e. categories)
+Here are the steps you need to follow to create a new stream(s).
+Start by editing `addons/default/modules/StreamsCRUD/config/streams.php`.
+The $config ['fields'] array contains all the fields used in your module, add as approperiate.
+Notice that, 'category_select' field is a relationship type.
+The value of 'choose_stream' should be the target stream slug (i.e. categories in this example):

 $config ['fields']	= array(